aphelps099/CA-SBDC/wp-content/plugins/jvm-rich-text-icons/readme.txt

 Please note that settings will still be loaded so please make sure you have set the settings to default font awesome if you are loading a custom icon set with the plugin hooks.

 == Changelog ==

+= 1.1.4 =
+Now also load in the site editor.
+Not all block however.

 = 1.1.3 =
 Fixed a deprecated warning in php 8.1.